-Dario Ghersi, co-chair of Balancing the Scales, was born and raised in Genoa, Northern Italy.
+Dario Ghersi, vice-chair of Balancing the Scales, was born and raised in Genoa, Northern Italy.
 An academic by training, with and M.D. from the University of Genoa and a Ph.D. from New York University, is an Associate Professor of Biomedical Informatics and calls the Great Plains of Nebraska home.
 After many years of wandering in the desert, Dario rediscovered Christianity as his native language and the Episcopal Church as the most congenial dialect.
-He is a Covenant Companion in the Companions of Mary the Apostle and is looking forward to the end of Capital Punishment in the US.
+He is on the board of the Companions of Mary the Apostle and is looking forward to the end of Capital Punishment in the US.

 Susy Miller, Steering Committee member, has been a member of St. Matthew’s Episcopal church in Lincoln for 30 years.
 She is a member of the Benedictine Oblates of Nebraska which is affiliated with Sacred Heart Monastery.
 She works at Nebraska Wesleyan University, where she first had the opportunity to read Just Mercy and hear Bryan Stevenson speak in person.
 This book changed her view on the death penalty, and began a quest to learn more about this social injustice.
 Then when our Nebraska Episcopal Diocese had a book discussion on this same book, Susy attended and discovered a group of like minded individuals, whom she could learn from and join with to begin to make a difference in our community.